SENSEX: 72,400 ▲ 0.5% NIFTY: 21,800 ▲ 0.4% GOLD: 62,500 ▼ 0.2%

 Achal Kumar

 Hi, thanks.
-Sorry, my question was only answered but since I’ve been given the opportunity, I just want to check.
-So you mentioned that you’ve gained 15 points market share on that point.
-What is your current market share, if I may ask, please?
+Sorry, my question was only answered but since I’ve been given the opportunity, I just want to check, so you mentioned that you have gained 15 points market share, on that point, what is your current market share, if I may ask, please?

 Ravi Shankar